Docs Menu

 A comment can be any valid BSON type (string, integer, object, array, etc).

-If a user possesses the killAnyCursor privilege, that user may kill any cursor, even cursors created by other users.
+If a user has the killAnyCursor privilege, they can kill cursors created by any user.

-You cannot specify killCursors as the first operation in a transaction.
+You cannot specify the killCursors command as the first operation in a transaction.

 Consider the following find operation on the test.restaurants collection: